-- 1) All members of the Committee shall be elected at the Annual General Meeting. - 2) To ensure that all appropriate approvals required to legally run the service have been obtained by the newly elected Committee, Committee members elected at an AGM shall take office at the Handover meeting or by February 1 of the following year and shall hold office until the following AGM or for a period of 12 months. - 3) No member of the Committee may serve in the same executive position for more than 5 consecutive years. - 4) No member of the Committee may serve on the Committee for more than 10 consecutive years. - 5) Except as provided for in Rule 49(4) and Rule 9 all members shall be eligible for re-election at the annual general meeting.
+1) All members of the Committee shall be elected at the Annual General Meeting.

+- 2) To ensure that all appropriate approvals required to legally run the service have been obtained by the newly elected Committee, Committee members elected at an AGM shall take office at the handover meeting, within 2 weeks of the AGM.
+Or by the start of the following kinder year, under special circumstances.
+They shall hold office for a period of 12 months or until the following AGM. - 3) No member of the Committee may serve in the same executive position for more than 10 consecutive years, unless authorised by committee. - 4) No member of the Committee may serve on the Committee for more than 10 consecutive years, unless authorised by committee. - 5) Except as provided for in Rule 49(4) and Rule 9 all members shall be eligible for re-election at the annual general meeting.